aochagavia/Polyglot-Mine-Sweeper/readme.md

 =====================

-This repository contains multiple implementations of the well-known hangman game.
+This repository contains multiple implementations of the well-known mine sweeper game.
 Its purpose is to serve as a playground to try new languages and, at the same time, to be an interesting read for those who want to compare the different approaches encouraged by each paradigm.